MaximeAlgosup/Spin-Battle/Documents/functional-specifications.md

 ### Game Controls
 The player can control the spinning top using the following controls:
-- W: move the spinning top forward
+- W or arrow up: move the spinning top forward
-- S: move the spinning top backward
+- S or arrow down: move the spinning top backward
-- A: rotate the spinning top to the left
+- A or arrow left: rotate the spinning top to the left
-- D: rotate the spinning top to the right
+- D or arrow right: rotate the spinning top to the right

 ### Game Visuals
 The game will have the following visuals: